masoud-bahrami/HATEOAS.Net/docs/README.md

 **HATEOAS**

-HATEOAS is mean having access to just entry point of any *Resource Endpoint*, as a human or system, you should be able to discover all services provided by the server, and how to communicate with server.
-A REST client needs little to no prior knowledge about how to interact with an application or server beyond a generic understanding of hypermedia.
+HATEOAS is mean having access to just entry point of any *Resource API*, as a human or system, you should be able to discover all services provided by the server, and how to communicate with server.
+A REST client needs little or no prior knowledge about how to interact with an application or server beyond a generic understanding of hypermedia.

-REST Architecture lets you rich http responses using hypermedia links to gives the REST client chances to dynamically travers provided services using this links.
+REST Architecture lets you enrich http responses using hypermedia links to gives the REST client chances to  dynamically explore provided services.

 ------
  **HATEOAS.Net**

  **HATEOAS.Net** contains some implementations of HATEOAS in C#  based on different specifications.
-Different solutions have been proposed for the use of hypertexts.
-Hypertext Application Language(HAL) is one of these solutions.
+Different solutions have been proposed for the use of hypertexts. **Hypertext Application Language(HAL)** is one of these solutions.
- HAL is a simple and very popular way to inject hypertexts into http responses based on JSON format.
-HAL is [drafted](https://tools.ietf.org/html/draft-kelly-json-hal-08) by  [Mike Kelly](mike@stateless.co).
+ HAL is a simple and very popular way to inject hypertexts into http responses based on JSON format. *HAL* is [drafted](https://tools.ietf.org/html/draft-kelly-json-hal-08) by  [Mike Kelly](mike@stateless.co).

 ------
  **HATEOAS.Net.HAL**

- **HATEOAS.Net.HAL** is an agile, simple, lightweight and easy to use HAL specification for .NET developers.
-It also added some optional but very useful features to the HAL specification:
+ **HATEOAS.Net.HAL** is an agile, simple, lightweight and easy to use *HAL* specification for .NET developers.
+It also added some optional but very useful features to the origin *HAL* specification:
- 1. Adding **HTTP verbs** to the link.
+ 1. Adding **HTTP verbs** to links.
 (The link can be richer by adding HTTP verbs(GET, POST, DELETE and ...))
- 2. Adding **Query Parameters** to the link.
+ 2. Adding **Query Parameters** to links.
 (The link can be more useful by specifying its parameters)

 ------
  **How to use HATEOAS.Net.HAL**